|Sherwood Foresters (Notts and Derby Regiment)||2767

-His Medal Card shows he was awarded the Victory, British War and 15 Star medals and that he entered France on 1 March 1915.
+He was awarded the Victory, British War and 15 Star medals and he entered France on 1 March 1915.

 ANOTHER CRICH SHERWOOD FALLS